robryk/parunner/README.md

 Usage
 -----

 Link your binary with [zeus/zeus_local.c](https://github.com/robryk/parunner/blob/master/zeus/zeus_local.c) instead of the MPI-based zeus_local and pass the path to parunner.
 Parunner will explain its usage when called with no arguments.
+A [parunner binary](https://drone.io/github.com/robryk/parunner/files) for linux-amd64 compiled from master is available for download.